NURS G170C: Medical Surgical Nursing I Clinical Practicum

 - Apply the nursing process to provide direct care to meet the physical and psychosocial needs of the adult/geriatric patient with common health problems that adheres to legal, ethical, and professional standards.

-- Apply pathophysiology of common acute/chronic health problems of the adult/geriatric patient to develop a patient-centered collaborative plan of care.
+- Apply pathophysiology of common acute/chronic health problems of the adult/geriatric patient to patient care.

 - Use information technology in collaboration with nursing and healthcare teams to facilitate communication and to coordinate patient care.